alttch/eva3/doc/modbus.rst

 where:

-* **-l** lock port on operations, which means to wait while ModBus port is used by other controller thread (driver command)
+* **-l** lock port on operations, which means to wait while ModBus port is used by another controller thread (driver command)

 * **-t SEC** ModBus operations timeout (in seconds, default: default timeout)